Installing and Using docker-compose

 See the Example docker-compose Project on GitHub for a demonstration and use the full configuration file as a template for your own projects.

-Using docker compose with machine executor
+Using Docker Compose with machine executor

-file and use docker-compose as you would normally (see machine executor documentation here for more details).
-That is, if you have a docker-compose file that shares local directories with a container, this will work as expected.
+If you want to use Docker Compose to manage a multi-container setup with a Docker Compose file, use the machine key in your .circleci/config.yml file and use docker-compose as you would normally (see Linux VM execution environment documentation here for more details).
+That is, if you have a Docker Compose file that shares local directories with a container, this will work as expected.
 Refer to Docker’s documentation of Your first docker-compose.yml file for details.
-Note: There is an overhead for provisioning a machine executor as a result of spinning up a private Docker server.
-Use of the machine

-Using docker compose with docker executor
+Using Docker Compose with docker executor

-provides a remote engine similar to the one created with docker-machine, but volume mounting and port forwarding do not work the same way in this setup.
+Using docker combined with setup_remote_docker provides a remote engine similar to the one created with docker-machine, but volume mounting and port forwarding do not work the same way in this setup.
 The remote docker daemon runs on a different system than the docker CLI and docker compose, so you must move data around to make this work.
 Mounting can usually be solved by making content available in a docker volume.
-It is possible to load data into a docker volume by using docker cp
+It is possible to load data into a docker volume by using docker cp to get the data from the CLI host into a container running on the docker remote host.

 This combination is required if you want to build docker images for deployment.